 Dance Oral History Project

-The Oral History Project and Archive have been a vital part of the Dance Collection of the New York Public Library since 1974.
-The Project is a distinct, searchable collection of interviews that have been initiated and recorded by the Library in an effort to add to the existing primary source material available to researchers in dance.
-The original funders of the Project included the Andrew W. Mellon Foundation and the National Endowment for the Arts.
-This money launched an effort to interview colleagues and associates of eight figures in the dance community: Frederick Ashton, George Balanchine, Martha Graham, Leonid Massine, Alexandra Danilova, Alicia Markova, Ninette de Valois, and Lucia Chase.
-Subsequently, in response to changing sources of funding as well as in an effort to respond to emerging fields in dance scholarship, the Project has pursued interviews with choreographers and dancers working in a wide array of genres and styles, dance historians, writers, administrators, technical artists, and collaborative artists.
+The Dance Oral History Project has been a vital part of the Jerome Robbins Dance Division since 1974.
+The Project is a distinct collection of interviews that have been initiated and recorded by the Library in an effort to add to the existing primary source material available to researchers in dance.
+Original funders of the Project included the Andrew W. Mellon Foundation and the National Endowment for the Arts.
+This money launched an effort to interview colleagues and associates of eight figures in the dance community: Frederick Ashton, George Balanchine, Martha Graham, Leonid Massine, Alexandra Danilova, Alicia Markova, Ninette de Valois and Lucia Chase.
+Over the course of four decades since its initiation, the Project has pursued interviews with choreographers and dancers working in a wide array of genres and styles, dance historians, writers, administrators, technical artists, and collaborative artists.

 It is the objective of the Project, existing as it does within the context of the largest library devoted to the art of dance in the world, to address gaps in the documentation of this elusive art form.
 Audio interviews, which can often be more revealing than edited and published memoirs, bring to life the personalities and forces that shape the course of dance history.
-The oral histories are created, with an eye toward the Library's existing holdings; that is as discrete manuscripts to be studied alongside other manuscript materials on the subject, as well as photographs, printed documents, and videotapes.
+The oral histories are created, with an eye toward the Library's existing holdings, as discrete manuscripts to be studied alongside other manuscript materials and documentation of dance in photographs, printed documents and the moving image.